 Before transporting a tractor you should make sure of some things first:

-Type of tractor: The type and size of your tractor is important when you need to get a transporter.
-Moving a sit down mower is much easier than a huge harvester – knowing the weight and approximate sizes of your vehicle will help you find accurate transport quotes.
+Type of tractor: The type and size of your tractor are important when you need to get a transporter.
+Moving a sit-down mower is much easier than a huge harvester – knowing the weight and approximate sizes of your vehicle will help you find accurate transport quotes.

 Condition: If you’re moving an antique or collectable vehicle then you will probably be more worried about some scratches.
 Documenting the condition of your rig prior to its move will help you notice if it gets damaged during transportation.

 Working order: Any tractor you’re moving will either be towed or loaded onto a trailer, non-runners will usually need to be carried and may need to be craned onto the transport.
 If you have a working tractor it can usually be driven onto the hauling truck.

 Removing loose items: Before handing over your rig for transportation you should remove any extra paraphernalia from the cab, as these won’t be covered by transit insurance.

 Prepare the vehicle: It is important to have adequately inflated wheels and fluid levels before transporting your tractor, especially if it needs to be driven some distance to or from trailers.
 Consult tractor transportation companies regarding whether or not external peripherals such as blades should be transported separately.